-This Andrews Water Heaters MAXXflo EVO is a gas fired, low NOx, direct fired water heater, with an integrated stainless steel tank.
+This Andrews Water Heaters MAXXflo EVO is a gas fired, low NOx, twin heat engine, cascading, direct fired water heater, with an integrated stainless steel tank.

 Fully automatic electronic controls are integrated into the heater, with a wide range of control and sensor options available.
 The controls also provides voltage free outputs for Enable, Burner On and fault indication.
 Full BMS integration is available through the use of Modbus and optional protocol devices.